TimHandy/image-search-abstraction-layer/README-notes.md

 # TODOs

-change to the process.env for mongo connection string... comment out the current one and remove the password/username
+Download to my machine

+create a repo and push

 deploy to heroku, inc env vars.